 Tracking a button click in Google Tag Manager is one of the simplest processes you can do.
-If you are new to tag manager, then this can be the hardest task.
-To help you get started with event tracking in Google Tag Manager, I have written this detailed tutorial to track a button click.
+If you are new to Google Tag Manager, then this can be the hardest task.
+To help you get started with event tracking in Google Tag Manager, I have written this detailed tutorial to track a single button click.

 Follow each step carefully if you are new to GTM.